-Did you listen to Dr Shawn Baker MD explain the benefits of his all meat diet & you want to know how the carnivore diet works, want to see some results before maybe trying it out yourself?
+Are you interested in Dr Shawn Baker’s all meat diet?
+Did you listen to Mikhaila Petersons’ story on how much better she feels mentally & physically on a carnivore diet?
+Do you want to know how the carnivore diet works, want to see some results before maybe trying it out yourself?

 Before and After Results

 Nothing like doing something yourself to try learn and understand what effect it will have on your body.
 I love protein and eating meat, so to try this way of eating (WOE) was a a good dietary challenge I was willing to give a go.

 The summary of the pictures shows how I lost about 10 lbs (4.5kg) in weight and my hip and waist measurements came down too.
 My goal wasn’t to lose weight, but I did end up shedding some excess pounds.

 Doing the experiment I discovered a whole bunch of things like:

 - How much it costs to eat this way per day?